 Johnson doesn’t fully commit to deconstructing these established themes nor travels too far from the deeply engrained sentimentality and epically sprawling visuals in space and on alien worlds which is quintessentially Star Wars.
 There is enough pastiche to appeal to fans which, in my view, demonstrate some lack of imagination: set-pieces, scenes and dialogue that allude to (or even directly quote) The Empire Strikes Back and Return of the Jedi or sly nods to directors Terry Gilliam and Akira Kurosawa-the latter a source of inspiration for originator George Lucas.
 Yet in contrast to The Force Awakens which drew too heavily on A New Hope, there are some visually striking moments that seem unique to the saga: an ultrasonic light speed shattering of an enemies’ ship; a heroic figure walking out alone through flames to face an army against a blood-red sunset; two heroes astride an alien-creature being chased across a double-moonlit beach; two old friends exchanging truisms on teaching and failure beside a burning ancient tree.
 All this is reinforced by composer John Williams’ reliably evocative symphonies which sound more distinct here than they ever were in The Force Awakens.

 It’s the ‘new kids’ that get somewhat lukewarm (no pun intended) treatment and reception.
 While Isaac’s Poe finally gets to develop slightly in this sequel (taking account of his reckless actions as the body-count of the Resistance mounts), Ridley, Boyega and Driver are still playing disinteresting characters, despite their likeable screen presence.
 Ridley is an effective enough through her indefatigable determination, with Driver as the vaguely compelling angsty foil, but Boyega is often set adrift in the narrative.
 The newcomers in Kelly Tran’s Rose and Laura Dern’s Admiral Hondo, while clearly admirable, become merely serviceable to the lengthy plot (mainly to slow it down with curious, though not entirely unappreciated, deviations into a bottom-up revolution against the capitalist super-rich and adept role-reversals with the macho-egoistic Poe).
-Competing with Driver’s villain is the uncomfortable, pantomimic performance from Domhnall Gleeson’s Hux: a villain of such melodramatic, British RP-clipped lunacy (reminiscent of his impressively cold A.A.Milne in Goodbye Christopher Robin) that even his comrades and henchmen look at him askance.
-Benecio del Toro’s stuttering code-breaker feels superfluous and would have been better merged with the redundant Captain Phasma, which now confirms definitively the waste of actor Gwendoline Christie.
-This, in my opinion, is the major problem going forward.
-Due to the rehashed or parodied characterisation established in Abram’s The Force Awakens, which Johnson’s script fails to meaningfully develop, there is little intrigue for the episode(s) ahead.
-As our heroes of old which bring that nostalgic haze to the screen begin to fade away as The Last Jedi takes a light-speed jump to the next adventure, I’m not hugely invested in the continuation of the journey into Episode XI (especially with Abrams back at the helm in 2019).
+Competing with Driver’s villain is the uncomfortable, pantomimic performance from Domhnall Gleeson’s Hux: a villain of such melodramatic, British RP-clipped lunacy that even his comrades and henchmen look at him askance.
+Benecio del Toro’s stuttering code-breaker feels superfluous and would have been better merged with the redundant Captain Phasma, whose role here confirms the waste of actor Gwendoline Christie definitively.
+In my opinion, this is going to be the major problem going forward.
+Due to the rehashed or parodied characterisation established in Abram’s The Force Awakens, which Johnson’s script struggles to develop, there is little intrigue for the episode(s) ahead.
+With our heroes of old beginning to fade away, The Last Jedi takes an uncertain light-speed jump to the next adventure.
+I have to say, I’m not hugely invested in the continuation of the journey into Episode XI (especially with Abrams back at the helm in 2019).

 In many ways, The Last Jedi is the film that The Force Awakens should have been- touching lightly upon the past but really trying to build for the new generation.
-The Last Jedi still carries the ‘tribute’ quality for the original trilogy and indulgent fan-service (which on a meta-level brings in the almost ‘mythic’-status of Star Wars from its audiences’ childhood memories so that in the final moments, Johnson tips his hat to the child in all the fans).
-Johnson tries to chart a course into an unknown, and very uncertain, future.
+The Last Jedi still carries the ‘tribute’ quality for the original trilogy and indulgent fan-service (which in a meta-moment at its ending, the director tips his hat to the child in all the fans).
+Johnson has charted a course into an unknown, and very uncertain, future.
 While the proverbial torch is finally being passed on, it remains in danger of flickering out altogether.